mmitch/omxplayer-frontend/README.md

 and found omxplayer-frontend and did some minor adjustments.
-Remember: It's not written by me but by TallOak and krageon, I just copied it over from bitbucket to github because I don't have a bitbucket account.  omxplayer-frontent was simple, easy and worked like a charm and everything was well.
+Remember: It's not written by me but by TallOak and krageon, I just copied it over from bitbucket to github because I don't have a bitbucket account.  omxplayer-frontend was simple, easy and worked like a charm and everything was well.

 After some time I was not so happy any more needing a working